Joydeep3888/Enterprise-Data-Processing-Pipeline/README.md

   - Average premium across all policies is **~$2550**.
   - Highest policy claims observed in **California** and **New York**.

-This markdown-formatted report ensures readability on **GitHub**, **Notion**, or any documentation platform.
-Let me know if you need any modifications! 🚀

  <img width="621" alt="image" src="https://github.com/user-attachments/assets/22c051d5-5015-47fc-9d5f-7f4af7ceac85" />